 Choose your veggies

 Any veggies go well in salads, raw or steamed.
-Use a variety of colours and types, and you can start with having a look at this list: broccoli, spinach, celery, sprouts, asparagus, rocket, lettuce, kale, cabbage, artichoke, zucchini, cauliflower, tomatoes, pumpkin, potatoes, sweet potatoes, taro, corn, squash, and peas.
+Use a variety of colours and types, and you can start by having a look at this list: broccoli, spinach, celery, sprouts, asparagus, rocket, lettuce, kale, cabbage, artichoke, zucchini, cauliflower, tomatoes, pumpkin, potatoes, sweet potatoes, taro, corn, squash, and peas.

 Vegan: beans, chickpeas, hummus, corn, pita, lentils, rice, tofu, seitan, quinoa, green peas, avocado, and edamame.

-Non vegan: sardines, tuna, salmon, prawns, eggs, cheese, chicken, and ham.
+Non-vegan: sardines, tuna, salmon, prawns, eggs, cheese, chicken, and ham.

 Top up with nuts and dried fruit

-Dress it up with goodness
+Dress it up with some goodness

 Use the sauce to add extra healthy properties and not just flavour.
 It can be made with flaxseeds, walnut oil, avocado, sesame or olive oil, yogurt, and condiments like ginger, salt, garlic, and parsley.